 5. Who receives your personal data

-In the course of the performance of our contractual and statutory obligations your personal data may be provided to relevant service providers and/or other third parties including other companies that support our business.
-Various service providers and suppliers may also receive your personal data so that we may perform our obligations.
-Such service providers and suppliers enter into contractual agreements with the Company by which they observe confidentiality and data protection according to the Cyprus Data Protection Law and GDPR.
-Under the circumstances referred to above, recipients of personal data may include, for example:
+In the course of the performance of our contractual and statutory obligations, your personal data may be provided to the Servicer or other entities within our corporate group.
+Various service providers may also receive your personal data so that we may perform our contractual, legal and/or regulatory obligations.
+Such service providers enter into contractual agreements with us, pursuant to which they are bound contractually to maintain the confidentiality and protection of your data in line with the Cyprus Data Protection Law and the GDPR.

-- Asset trace investigators
+• Asset trace investigators.

-- Auditors and accountants
+• Auditors and accountants.

-- Marketing companies and market research companies
+• Marketing companies (where you have provided consent) and market research companies.

-- Fraud prevention agencies
+• Fraud prevention agencies.

-• File storage companies, archiving and/or records management companies, cloud storage companies
+• File storage companies, archiving and/or records management companies, cloud storage companies.

-- Purchasing and procurement and website agencies.
+• Purchasing and procurement and website agencies.

 6. Transfer of your personal data to a third country or to an international organisation